GPUOpen-Archive/CodeXL/README.md

 ## License

-CodeXL is part of the GPUOpen.com initiative.
-CodeXL source code and binaries are released under the following MIT license.
+CodeXL is part of the [GPUOpen.com](http://gpuopen.com/) initiative.
+CodeXL source code and binaries are released under the following MIT license:

 Copyright © 2016 Advanced Micro Devices, Inc. All rights reserved.